awsdocs/iam-user-guide/doc_source/access-analyzer-resources.md

 }
 ```

 When you create a KMS CMK, the permissions granted to access the key depend on how you create the key\.
-If you receive an Access Denied error finding for a key resource, apply the following policy statement to the resource to grant Access Analyzer permission to access the key\.
+If you receive an Access Denied error finding for a key resource, apply the following policy statement to the key resource to grant Access Analyzer permission to access the key\.

 ```
 {